 Skip to main content

-Private Kubernetes clusters are clusters where the API server is not exposed to the public internet and only has a private IP address.
-Because the Aviatrix Controller cannot reach a private API server over the internet, the Controller must have private network connectivity to the cluster’s API server before you can onboard it.
+Private Kubernetes clusters have an API server that is not exposed to the public internet.
+Because the Aviatrix Controller must reach the Kubernetes API server to discover resources, it needs a private network path to the cluster before you can onboard it.
 How you establish that connectivity is up to you — VPC peering, a VPN, AWS PrivateLink, or an Aviatrix Transit architecture all work.
-The only requirement is that the Aviatrix Controller can reach the Kubernetes API server endpoint over a private path.
+The only requirement is that the Controller can reach the Kubernetes API server endpoint over a private path.
 This guide covers:

 Prerequisites